Simple examples of Event Listeners in Javascript

 }

+I also renamed nameField to a more generic name of inputField, so that the caseCheck function will have a less confusing time of being used with other form fields too.

-Currently the code is using an inline event hander, which conflcits strongly with the idea of clearly separating HTML, CSS, and JS code.
+Currently the code is using an inline event hander, which conflicts strongly with the principle of clearly separating HTML, CSS, and JS code.

 More appropriate is to use addEventListener instead.